 Choose to update an existing instance of Altium Designer during installation of a later version of the software.

 Click Next.
 The Ready To Update page will be presented.
 At this point, the Installer has all the information it requires to proceed with the update of the existing installation.
 If you need to change anything, click the Back button.
 If you want to cancel out of the installation, click Cancel.
 To go ahead and proceed with the update, click Next.

 Login through the Account Log In pop-up window.
 Once this is done, the page will change to Updating Altium Designer and the files required to implement the update will be downloaded and then installed.

 Update of the installation proceeds by downloading the files required to implement required changes to the software.
 Once downloaded, those files will be installed.

 The update to the installation is now complete.
-An option is provided to launch Altium Designer when you exit the Installer, enabled by default.
-Simply click Finish to exit the wizard.
+An option is provided to launch Altium Designer when you exit the Installer, which is enabled by default.
+Click Finish to exit the wizard.

 Uninstalling the software is streamlined, courtesy of the Altium Designer Uninstaller.

 Three actions are provided, facilitating varying degrees of 'uninstall' as follows: